RavDas/Netflix-Clone-Deployment/README.md

 sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl kubectl version --client
 ```

+Make the .sh file executable

 ```
 sudo chmod +x kube.sh
 ```

+Run the executable file

 ```
 ./kube.sh
 ```

 Execute two Ubuntu 20.04 instances one for k8s master and the other one for worker. (t2.medium and 8GB storage)

+Enable same ports in the security group of the new instances by attaching the same security group as for the firstly created EC2 instance.

 ![1 8](https://github.com/user-attachments/assets/4ed23497-973c-4f6c-b540-4ed4be75cdc3)